White Blood Cell Count (WBC)

 - Screen for a wide range of diseases and conditions

-- Help diagnose an infection or inflammatory process; it also may be used to determine the presence of other diseases that affect WBCs such as allergies, leukemia or immune disorders, to name a few.
+- Help diagnose an infection or inflammatory process or other diseases that affect the number of WBCs, such as allergies, leukemia or immune disorders, to name a few.

-A WBC count can indicate that there is a disease or condition affecting white blood cells, but it cannot determine the underlying cause.
-Several other tests may be performed at the same time or in follow up to an abnormal result to help make a diagnosis.
-Some of these additional tests may include a WBC differential, a blood smear review, or in severe conditions, a bone marrow examination.
+A WBC count can be used to detect is a disease or condition affecting white blood cells, but it cannot determine the underlying cause.
+Several other tests may be done help make a diagnosis, such as a WBC differential, a blood smear review, or in severe conditions, a bone marrow examination.
 A differential may indicate which type of WBC is low or high while a blood smear and/or bone marrow biopsy can reveal the presence of abnormal and/or immature WBCs.

 When is it ordered?

-A WBC count is normally ordered as part of the complete blood count (CBC), which may be performed when an individual undergoes a routine health examination.
-The test may be done when someone has general signs and symptoms of an infection and/or inflammation such as:
+A WBC count is normally ordered as part of the complete blood count (CBC), which may be performed when you have a routine health examination.
+The test may be done when you have general signs and symptoms of an infection and/or inflammation, such as: